lanl/PyBNF/docs/config_keys.rst

 **beta_range**
   As an alternative to setting ``beta``, the range of values of beta to use.
 Specify the minimum value, followed by the maximum value.
-The replicates will use ``population_size``/``reps_per_beta`` evenly spaced beta values within this range.
+The replicates will use ``population_size``/``reps_per_beta`` geometrically spaced beta values within this range.
 Only the replicas at the max beta value will be sampled.
 For the true probability distribution, the maximum value should be 1.

   Default: None (betas are set with the ``beta`` key)